MolReFlect: Towards In-Context Fine-grained Alignments between Molecules and Texts: MolReFlect

 \subsection{In-Context Selective Reflection}

-Despite the powerful capabilities of LLMs, they can still generate answers with hallucinations~\citep{yao2023llm}.
-Their knowledge of chemistry is also limited due to the absence of domain pre-training on chemical corpora, which can introduce noises into the zero-shot alignments.
-To mitigate these potential noises and enhance the quality of zero-shot alignments, we propose a strategy that allows the larger teacher LLM to self-reflect on the zero-shot extraction results through in-context few-shot learning, where the previous zero-shot alignments are retrieved by similarity and serve as context examples for reflection.
-From the perspective of the molecular similarity principle, we do not calculate the similarity among the fine-grained alignments but follow the retrieval strategy adopted in \cite{li2024large}.
-For caption-based retrieval, we calculate the caption similarities based on the BM25 algorithm~\citep{robertson2009probabilistic} and retrieve top $n$ similar captions $\{c_1, c_2, ..., c_n\}$ ranked by the BM25 scores and their corresponding zero-shot alignments $\{K^0_{c_1}, K^0_{c_2}, ..., K^0_{c_n}\}$ for the input caption $c$ to form the context examples $C_c$:
+Despite the powerful reasoning capabilities of LLMs, they can still generate answers with hallucinations~\cite{yao2023llm}, which can introduce noise into the zero-shot alignments.
+To mitigate these potential noise and enhance the quality of zero-shot alignments, we propose a strategy that allows the teacher LLM to self-reflect on the zero-shot extraction results through in-context few-shot learning, where the previous zero-shot alignments are retrieved by similarity and serve as context examples for reflection.
+This context examples allow the teacher LLM to calibrate its understanding of molecules, effectively filtering out noise and improving the fidelity of the final output.

-Similarly, for molecule retrieval, we employ a pre-trained Mole-BERT \citep{xia2022mole} as the graph encoder and calculate the cosine similarities between the molecule graph embeddings.
-Top $n$ similar molecules $\{m_1, m_2, ..., m_n\}$ and their corresponding zero-shot alignments $\{K^0_{m_1}, K^0_{m_2}, ...,K^0_{m_n}\}$ are retrieved for the input molecule $m$ as the context examples $C_m$: